hicaliber-nikita-alekseev/lab-custom-model-anpr/blog.md

 ['0', '5', '느', '4', '9', '4', '6']
 <br />

-You may find some mistakes like third result above. (it recognized Korean character '노' as '느'.)
+You may find some mistakes like third result above. (it recognized Australian character '노' as '느'.)
 It is a natural at the first stage of the ML project.
 You may add more synthesized data or real data, change the internal architecture of CNN, or break the problem to 3 sub problems (Finding character areas and classifying the character), etc. You will repeat these experiments until you get the desired target quality.

 In our case, adding more training data would be the first improvement we can try.
 Below you’ll find the result trained with 100,00 images, and you’ll notice steady improvement of accuracy.